-An in-camera JPEG of our laboratory resolution chart at the highest quality setting reveals sharp, distinct line patterns to about 2,300 lines per picture height in both the horizontal and vertical directions.
+An in-camera JPEG of our laboratory resolution chart at the highest quality setting reveals sharp, distinct line patterns to about 2,500 lines per picture height in both the horizontal and vertical directions.
 Complete extinction of the pattern doesn't occur before the limit of our chart (4,000 lines) in the horizontal direction, and at about 3,800 lines in the vertical.
-An Adobe Camera Raw conversion of the matching RAW file shows similar resolution, perhaps 100 lines more in both directions, but with a lot more color moiré than in-camera JPEGs, as if often the case.
+An Adobe Camera Raw conversion of the matching RAW file shows similar resolution, but with a lot more color moiré than in-camera JPEGs, as if often the case.
 Interestingly, the vertical pattern in the ACR conversion is extinguished at about 3,300 lines, so the camera holds on to a bit more detail in this case.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.

 PDAF Sensor Artifacts?